mxhold/elo_rating/README.md

 end
 ```

-You can provide a rating to `EloRating.rating_adjustment` that will be used in
-your custom K-factor function:
+Then you can provide a rating to `EloRating.rating_adjustment` that will be used in your custom K-factor function:

 ```ruby
 EloRating.rating_adjustment(0.75, 0) # => -24.0